LordMoMA/Hexagonal-Architecture/README.md

 To achieve this, I added a cache invalidation logic in the code that detects changes in the database and deletes the corresponding cache data.
 This can be done using database triggers, which are special stored procedures that automatically execute in response to certain database events, such as an update or delete operation on a table.

 🕺 Note: I have improved user query speed by 11.37 (10.438294ms / 918.226µs) times.
 (1 ms millisecond = 1000 µs microseconds).

+# 🔭 On Observability and Monitoring to the `/users/:id` Endpoint

+### Add instrumentation to the endpoint code:

+Use a tracing library like OpenTelemetry or OpenTracing to add instrumentation to the code that handles the `/users/:id` endpoint.
+This will allow you to track the duration of the request, as well as any errors that occur during processing.

+OpenTelemetry span is a way to track an operation's progress through a distributed system.
+A span represents a single operation, which could be a function call or a network request, and contains metadata about that operation such as the start and end times, any attributes, events, and links associated with the operation.

+In the case of the ReadUser function, using OpenTelemetry span would allow you to track the progress of the function call and collect relevant metadata for the operation.
+For example, you could create a span to represent the ReadUser function call, add attributes to the span such as the user ID being read, and record any events associated with the operation, such as when the database query was executed.

+Using OpenTelemetry span in this way would allow you to gather valuable data about the ReadUser operation, such as the time it takes to execute, any errors that occur, and the performance of the underlying systems involved.
+This data could be used to diagnose issues, optimize performance, and improve the overall reliability of the system.

+### Use a metrics library to collect metrics:

+Use a metrics library like Prometheus or StatsD to collect metrics about your application.
+You can instrument your code to emit metrics related to the /users/:id endpoint, such as the number of requests received or the latency of each request.

+### Use a logging library to log important events:

+Use a logging library like Logrus or Zap to log important events related to the /users/:id endpoint.
+For example, you can log when a request is received, when it is processed, and when it is completed.

+### Use a monitoring tool to visualize the data:

+Use a monitoring tool like Grafana or Kibana to visualize the data collected by your metrics and logging libraries.
+This will allow you to identify trends, spot anomalies, and diagnose issues.

 # 👾 The Myths of Integration Testing and Unit Testing